 Periclean colleges and universities offer curricular and co-curricular initiatives that prepare and encourage students to become active, responsible citizens.
-These initiatives include signature Periclean programs Creating Cohesive Paths to Civic Engagement, Creating Curricular Coherence, Debating for Democracy (D4D)™, and the Periclean Faculty Leadership (PFL) Program™, as well as programs that are unique to each campus.
+These initiatives include signature Periclean programs including Debating for Democracy (D4D)™, the Periclean Faculty Leadership (PFL) Program™, the Periclean Voting Modules, as well as programs that are unique to each campus.

 We have a diverse membership of predominately liberal arts colleges with endowments ranging from $10 million to $2 billion on rural, suburban, and urban campuses.
 Three of our members are HBCUs and many have a high percentage of Pell-eligible or first-generation college students.
 Project Pericles collaborates and works with a diverse range of constituents including presidents, provosts, deans, faculty, staff, students, alumni, trustees, and community members.

-In addition to the Eugene M. Lang Foundation, recent supporters of Project Pericles include Bringing Theory to Practice, Carnegie Corporation of New York, The Arthur Vining Davis Foundations, The Henry Luce Foundation, The Andrew W. Mellon Foundation, Rockefeller Brothers Fund, The Spencer Foundation, The Teagle Foundation, and Young Invincibles/Students Learn Students Vote, and Up to Us/Net Impact.
+In addition to The Eugene M. Lang Foundation, supporters of Project Pericles include Bringing Theory to Practice, Carnegie Corporation of New York, The Arthur Vining Davis Foundations, The Henry Luce Foundation, the Mellon Foundation, Rockefeller Brothers Fund, The Spencer Foundation, The Teagle Foundation, Students Learn Students Vote, and Up to Us/Net Impact.

 Project Pericles is a 501(c)3 public charity governed by an independent Board of Directors.

 Project Pericles is an association of American colleges and universities committed to reawakening American undergraduate education to its responsibility to prepare students to be effective citizens and leaders of their communities, nations, and world.